Load rules are conditions that define when and where to load a tag. Load rules can also be linked to consent and to the following extensions:

 Select the checkbox next to the load rule that you want to scope to the tag.

-On the Load Rules screen, click a load rule to expand its details.
+On the Load Rules screen, click a load rule.
+The detailed rule screen is displayed.

 Labels can be used to organize and uniquely identify rules in your profile.